rcghpge/version-cv/README.md

 ---

 ## 🛡️ Security Note

-This repository is intended for **academic and industry research**, prototyping, and open source research and development.
+`version-cv` is built with integrated security and Python dependency management tools Bandit and pip-audit.
-Security reviews and and dependency audits for reproducibility are important in this space and welcome through GitHub Issues and Pull Requests.
+Security and reproducibility improvements are important and welcome via PR's

 ### Bandit